-This is algorithm H for coexistence decisions in a CM that builds upon a basic concept according to which serves both a white space object (WSO) registered to it and the other WSOs in the WSO's coexistence set.
-The CM shall make coexistence decisions on those WSOs that are subscribed to the management service.
-Those WSOs that are subscribed to the information service or other coexistence decision algorithms are taken into account in the coexistence decisions but for them coexistence decisions are not made.
+This is algorithm H for coexistence decisions in a CM that builds upon a basic concept according to which the CM serves both the CEs subscribed to it and the CEs in the coexistence sets the CM has for its own CEs.
+The CM shall make coexistence decisions on those CEs that are subscribed to the management service.
+Those CEs that are subscribed to the information service or other coexistence decision algorithms are taken into account in the coexistence decisions but for them coexistence decisions are not made.

 This coexistence decision algorithm has been designed to be effective in the situations with scarcity of spectrum.
-As a part of the algorithm the CM estimates whether the resource allocation outcome to the WSO and to the elements of its coexistence set meets the balanced sharing criterion.
-This algorithm is based on the Coexistence Value (CV) parameter and considers balanced sharing in the coexistence decisions on the WSO and its coexistence set elements (CSEs).
+As a part of the algorithm the CM estimates whether the resource allocation outcome to the CE and to the elements of its coexistence set meets the balanced sharing criterion.
+This algorithm is based on the Coexistence Value (CV) parameter and considers balanced sharing in the coexistence decisions on the CE and its coexistence set elements (CSEs).
 The design is intended to avoid a WSO to take resources of another WSO even if it is not eligible to those resources.
 Similarly the algorithm is designed to avoid a WSO to keep too many resources when other WSOs are lacking resources.
 This algorithm also generates slowness to resource changes in the environment.

-9.4.7.2 The main flow of coexistence decision process
+9.4.7.2 Main flow of the coexistence decision process

 Figure 1 is a high level illustration of the algorithm in form of a flow diagram.
-The flow starts when the CM identifies a need for a new resource allocation for a WSO registered to it and subscribed to the coexistence management service.
+The flow starts when the CM identifies a need for a new resource allocation for a CE registered to it and subscribed to the coexistence management service.
 First, the CM shall check availability of any free channels from the available WSO's environment information data and coexistence set elements.
 The CM shall allocate a free channel to the WSO, if it satisfies the needs of the WSO.
-If free channels are not available or they don't satisfy the needs of the WSO, the CM shall continue either to the resource advertisement or to full resource allocation analysis.
+If free channels are not available or they don't satisfy the needs of the WSO, the CM shall continue to full resource allocation analysis.